 The Swiss International School SIS Berlin is located within a beautiful campus in Spandau.
 Their teaching is based on the local Berlin curriculum with aspects of international schooling.
 Pupils are fully immersed in both English and German and work towards sitting the Abitur exams in their final year, with the option to undertake the International Baccalaureate (IB) in addition to the Abitur.
 There are also numerous leading French schools in the city, such as the primary school École Voltaire Berlin for students aged 3 to 11 and the Lycée Francais de Berlin for pupils aged 12 to 18.

 Whether you are looking for a private international school or a public Europe School with multilingual sections, Berlin has so many wonderful schools to choose between.
-Below you will find the Mumabroad.com directory of the top schools in the German capital according to local families living in Berlin.
+Below you will find the Mumabroad.com directory of the top international schools in Berlin according to local families.